Deck the Globe: Fascinating Christmas Traditions Around the World

 Festive Foods

-Mexican Christmas is celebrated with a rich array of traditional foods.
+Christmas in Mexico is celebrated with a rich array of traditional foods.
 On Noche Buena (Christmas Eve), families gather for a feast featuring dishes like Pozole, a hearty soup made with hominy and pork or chicken, tamales and bacalao (salted cod).
 Romeritos, a green vegetable cooked with mole sauce and shrimp and Ensalada Nochebuena, a Christmas Eve salad, are also popular.

 Traditional drinks like Ponche, a warm fruit punch and Rompope, a creamy, eggnog-like beverage often spiked with rum, are served to complement the meal.
 On Epiphany, families enjoy a Rosca de Reyes (Three Kings Cake), a sweet bread with a hidden baby Jesus figurine, with the person who finds the figurine becoming the godparent of Jesus for the year.